darkboywonder/lc_cwi_rolodex/README.md

 - In your bash window for windows or terminal window for mac, keep your location in this folder and await for further instruction in class by me

 ## Running the site locally
-- *For Mac* navigate to the directory using finder.
+- *For Mac Users*, navigate to the directory using finder.
 Within the folder you should see `index.html`, `style.css`, and an image directory.
 Click on the index file to launch the page in your default browser using the contents from the folder.

-- *For Windows* navigate to the directory using Windows file manager.
+- *For Windows Windows*, navigate to the directory using Windows file manager.
 Within the folder you should see `index.html`, `style.css`, and an image directory.
 Click on the index file to launch the page in your default browser using the contents from the folder.